Law School Case Brief

-The wife, Lynn Feltmeier, brought an action against her husband, Robert Feltmeier, for intentional infliction of emotional distress (IIED). after the parties were granted a divorce.
-She alleged that the husband had engaged in a pattern of domestic abuse, both physical and mental, which began shortly after the marriage and did not cease even after its dissolution.
-The husband maintained that the wife failed to allege facts giving rise to an action for IIED and that, even if the conduct alleged was actionable, the claim was not viable because the statute of limitations had run on most the alleged misconduct.
-The husband filed a motion to dismiss under 735 Ill.
-Comp.
-Stat.
-Ann.
-5/2-615, 619 (1998).
-The motion was denied.
-The husband then filed an amended motion to dismiss pursuant to§ 2-619, which was also denied.
-On appeal, the appellate court (Illinois) held the wife could maintain an action at law.
-On appeal, the judgment of the appellate court was affirmed.
+The wife, Lynn Feltmeier, brought an action against her husband, Robert Feltmeier, for intentional infliction of emotional distress (IIED) after the parties were granted a divorce.
+She alleged that the husband had engaged in a pattern of domestic abuse, both physical and mental.
+The abuse began shortly after the marriage and did not cease even after its dissolution.
+The husband maintained that the wife failed to allege facts giving rise to an action for IIED.
+Moreover, even if the conduct alleged was actionable, the claim was not viable because the statute of limitations had run on most the alleged misconduct.

-In affirming the appellate court's judgment, the supreme court found that the allegations in the complaint, viewed in their entirety, showed a type of domestic violence that was extreme enough to be actionable.
-In addition, the supreme court found that the wife sufficiently alleged that as a result of such abuse, she suffered severe emotional distress.
+The Illinois Supreme Court found that the allegations in the complaint, viewed in their entirety, showed a type of domestic violence that was extreme enough to be actionable.
+In addition, the court found that the wife sufficiently alleged that as a result of such abuse, she suffered severe emotional distress.
 As for the statute of limitations, the court found that the continuing tort rule applied.
 The court found that the applicable two-year statute of limitations therefore began to run in the same month the action was filed, since the husband engaged in tortious behavior as late as that month.